qihongl/learn-hippo/outputs/learned_encoding/figures/figure_contract.md

 ## Figure 3 — Confirmatory performance and causality

-- **Core conclusion:** The learned policy approaches the endpoint oracle and loses its benefit when its endpoint write is moved to the midpoint.
+- **Core conclusion:** The learned policy approaches the forced endpoint-only policy and loses its benefit when its endpoint encoding is moved to the midpoint.
 - **Archetype:** quantitative grid.
 - **Target:** full-width manuscript figure.
 - **Final size:** 7.2 × 3.2 inches; minimum text 8 pt.
 - **Panel map:** (a) all model-seed rewards for learned and baseline policies, (b) paired deterministic learned versus displaced reward, (c) per-seed gap closure.
-- **Hero evidence:** 15 paired learned-policy seeds and displacement intervention.
+- **Hero evidence:** 15 paired learned-policy seeds and a forced displacement intervention.
 - **Statistics:** individual model-seed points, model-seed mean, bootstrap 95% CI.
 - **Reviewer risk:** baseline geometry is deliberately favorable to endpoint storage;
   the caption must state the task is controlled synthetic and theoretically audited.